Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Paths to budget for yield uncertainty

 \subsubsection{Scenario F: Adopt a high-throughput coronagraph}

 The LUVOIR-B study baselined a DM-assisted charge six vortex coronagraph (DMVC6).
 Figure \ref{fig:coronagraphs} shows the azimuthally-averaged contrast for a 0.1$\lambda/D$ star as a dotted black line over a 20\% bandwidth for a single polarization.
 We note that while the DMVC only works for a single polarization, we have implicitly assumed so far that the design allows for parallel polarization channels.
 The solid black line shows the core throughput of this coronagraph.
 The IWA for the DMVC6 is $\sim3.5$ $\lambda/D$, where the core throughput reaches half it's maximum value.
+We remind the reader that $D$ in this study, and that adopted for the $x$-axis of Figure \ref{fig:coronagraphs}, is the circumscribed diameter of the telescope.
+The DMVC6 is limited to using the inscribed diameter of the telescope, making its IWA in Figure \ref{fig:coronagraphs} larger than that of a circular aperture.
 Notably, there is useful throughput interior to the IWA, which the yield code takes advantage of for nearby, later type stars (see Figure \ref{fig:target_plots_baseline}).
 While the core throughput reaches a relatively high maximum value of $\sim0.45$, it rises fairly slowly with working angle, such that it is $\sim$5\% at 2 $\lambda/D$.